 Florence and Sienna battled each other for centuries over this productive region.
 The castles stand testament to the wars waged and lives lost over this territory.
 Today however you are able to tour and taste at true medieval castles.
 The views from their battlements are mind boggling.
 You can see why each spot was chosen, arable land below with far reaching views from above for protection.

 Tuscany things to do

 Tuscany is a large region and it can be a bit intimidating to plan your own trip here.
 Our priority was the rolling hills, castles and ruby red wines.
-We focused our research on the Chianti Hills area and found an adorable AirBnB in Gaiole, somewhat near the center of the region.
+We focused our research on the Chianti Hills area and found an adorable AirBnB run by a small family in Gaiole, somewhat near the center of the region.